themarcelor/blog/_posts/2021-12-10-What-is-SRE.md

 The SR is also a great tool to empower more automation.
 If we have an easy way to probe into the SR values for each service through a CLI / py-sdk / go-sdk or even a HTTP API, then the possibilities are endless.
 We could do cool things like:

-- Automatically trigger mitigation mechanisms (rollback any recently-deployed version, swing traffic to a different cluster, restart shards, disable feature toggles, check downstream services and automatically check for saturation / cpu || memory pressure and scale up services, etc.).
+- Automatically trigger mitigation mechanisms (rollback any recently-deployed version, swing traffic to a different cluster, restart shards, disable feature toggles, check downstream services and automatically check for saturation(e.g., cpu, memory pressure) and scale up services, etc.).
 - Enable circuit-breaking / throttling for some requests.
 - Automatically notify subject matter experts / service owners.